abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_gui/py_video_display/py_video_display.rst

     cv2.destroyAllWindows()

 ..
 Note:: Make sure proper versions of ffmpeg or gstreamer is installed.
 Sometimes, it is a headache to work with Video Capture mostly due to wrong installation of ffmpeg/gstreamer.
+..
+Note:: If you want to use pythons multiprocessing, make sure to create the VideoCapture object in the same process where you execute the read function - otherwise read might hang.

 Saving a Video